 Between your Pinterest feed and your Fixer Upper addiction, there’s a good chance you’ve been hearing about a lil’ thing called “shiplap” as of late.
 And if you’re like us, there’s also a good chance you’re still wondering what the heck it is.
 We’re here to clear the waters.

+So, what exactly is shiplap?
 In simplest terms, shiplap is wood paneling made of wide (typically) pine boards that have notched or “rabbet-cut” edges.
 These overlapping joints make panels fit together like snug little puzzle pieces—and shut out the elements brilliantly (hence, being built like a “ship”).

 Funny enough, shiplap was never meant to be decorative at all.
 It was originally used as siding in informal outbuildings (like sheds, barns and cabins), or in more dressy interiors as a hidden surface for wallpaper application.
 Nowadays, of course, unearthing shiplap during a reno is like finding hardwoods underneath linoleum—a freakin’ goldmine.